Hello and welcome to COOKIE PALOOZA 2016.

 Here’s the thing about whoopie pies: they’re vastly easier than they look!

 The batter is quite basic using flour, a little cocoa, creamed butter and brown sugar.
 Brown sugar for moisture, cocoa for flavor!
 Make sure you’re using natural unsweetened cocoa powder.
 That is KEY in this red velvet recipe.
 Remember the difference between Dutch-process vs. natural cocoa powder?
-Buttermilk is essential for their flavor while a little gel food coloring creates their deep red hue.
+Buttermilk (or this buttermilk substitute) is essential for their flavor while a little gel food coloring creates their deep red hue.
 You can absolutely leave the food coloring out if you prefer.

 A note about the optional food coloring: I tested this recipe with both liquid and gel food coloring.
 I 100% prefer the gel food coloring.
 It’s brighter and more intense than liquid.
-You’d need quite a lot of liquid to obtain that signature red color in these whoopie pies—and that added liquid isn’t ideal for a cookie.
-I got mine off Amazon, but you can find it at craft stores.
+You’d need quite a lot of liquid to obtain that signature red color in these whoopie piesโand that added liquid isn’t ideal for a cookie.
+I got mine from Amazon, but you can find it at craft stores.
 So inexpensive!

 The cookies will only take about 10-12 minutes in the oven, then let them completely cool before sandwiching cream cheese filling between.
 Who needs turkey or a BLT?
 Let’s all have our sandwiches in super soft red velvet form!!
 Lunch is… served.